Vatras/povocop/README.md

 [x] code to be send after user connects
 [x] config to be changed after altering it in db
-[x] getting input data (not assigned) from DB and send it to users - field to which worker goes [] CRUCIAL reassigning verification and inputData
+[x] getting input data (not assigned) from DB and send it to users - field to which worker goes [x] CRUCIAL reassigning verification and inputData
-[] CRUCIAL cache update after giving 500 inputs
-[] CRUCIAL optionally provide the last approved result in config and onConfig invoke on every new (default: no) [] CRUCIAL programmistic config change should optionally terminate the workers [] sending random pendingVerifies
+[x] CRUCIAL cache update after having only minimumCachedInputDataSize inputs [] CRUCIAL optionally provide the last approved result in config and onConfig invoke on every new (default: no) [] CRUCIAL programmistic config change should optionally terminate the workers [] sending random pendingVerifies